cambridge-collection/cudl-data-processing-xslt/README.md

 - Disabled metadata fields are never generated, read, or compared.
 - Release status is derived from the TEI in Python using Saxon XPath evaluation (`exists(/tei:TEI/tei:teiHeader/tei:revisionDesc/tei:change[@status='released'])`).
 It is only evaluated when `ENABLE_RELEASE_STATUS_METADATA=true`.

+## Stale page HTML cleanup

+When an existing TEI item is reprocessed via an `ObjectCreated` event, the Lambda reconciles page HTML in the destination bucket after uploading current outputs.

+- Page HTML objects for the current item that are no longer present in the current build are deleted from the destination bucket.
+- This cleanup applies only to page HTML (`html/{item-path}/{item}-*.html`) for the current item.
+- Non-HTML outputs (`json`, `solr-json`, `dp-json`, `core-xml`, `page-xml`, `items`) and page HTML for other items are not affected.
+- If the current build produces no page HTML for the item, all existing page HTML for that item is removed.
+- If the upload step fails, stale-page reconciliation does not run.

 ## Building the container for the ECR.

 Log into AWS in your shell and have your credentials stored in `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`.
 Then, run the following commands: